 Now don’t get me wrong: I’m not proposing we have dessert for breakfast — not all the time anyway.
 However on occasion, I do think it’s a delightful thing to do.
-And these are absolutely wonderful with a cup of perfectly creamed coffee, too.
+And this Granola Chocolate Chip Cookie recipe is a great way to do it.

-These cookies came to be because I recently bought a bunch of ingredients to make granola for my dad (his favorite treat) for Father’s Day.
-I’m making the granola tomorrow, and in the meantime, I dreamt up this cookie.
-They’re so delicious, I believe they should be described as “must-try.”
+These cookies came to be because I recently bought a bunch of ingredients to make granola for my dad for Father’s Day, since it’s his favorite treat.
+Well, I am going to make him granola tomorrow, and in the meantime, I dreamt up this granola chocolate chip cookie recipe.

 Let’s just call it a Breakfast Cookie, why don’t we!?

 And obviously, I also think this cookie is appropriate for a snack, and dessert after lunch or dinner.

 While the batter is packed with numerous ingredients, it’s quite simple to put together, and can be done in only around twenty minutes.

 Do you see how deliciously crispy those edges look?